 Popularized in the Baroque period, the Symbol of Lipari historically signified well wishes against misfortune; for safe travels and speedy returns.
 It was said to have mystic powers of protection.
-Not only was the Symbol of Lipari displayed in homes throughout the island; it was prominently featured on shields carried into battle, ships out at sea and on the homes soldiers/sailors hoped to return to.
+Not only was the Symbol of Lipari displayed in homes throughout the island; it was prominently featured on shields carried into battle and ships out at sea.

-Originally created by nomadic refugees who banded together, stole Roman ships, and learned to sail.
-According to legend, they (my ancestors) joined forces with Liparo (grandson of Ulysses and the Sorceress Circe).
-Together they settled the Aeolian Islands and built what would become a major port city of the Carthaginian Empire, Lipari.
+Originally created by nomadic refugees who banded together, stole Roman ships, and taught themselves to sail.
+According to legend, my ancestors descend from Liparo (grandson of Ulysses and the Sorceress Circe).
+They settled the Aeolian Islands and built what would become a major port city of the Carthaginian Empire, Lipari.

-The symbol is a representation of two Norman swords cutting the four winds and bolted in the center, creating a sea compass.
+The symbol represents two Norman swords cutting the four winds and bolted in the center, creating a sea compass.